 The Young Bucks

 The year 2009 was significant in other ways for The Young Bucks, as they caught the attention of Total Nonstop Action Wrestling.
 Following a dark match with The Motor City Machine Guns, Chris Sabin and Alex Shelley, which impressed TNA higherups, they would officially sign with the company.
-However, they would abandon their existing tag team name, instead wrestling as Generation Me, with Matt and Nick Jackson being renamed Max and Jeremy Buck, respectively.
+However, they would abandon their existing tag team name instead of wrestling as Generation Me, with Matt and Nick Jackson renamed Max and Jeremy Buck.
 In TNA, they feuded with The Motor City Machine Guns, turning heel in the process.
 The following year, they exhibited dissension, even wrestling against one another in singles matches.

 Their run in TNA wouldn’t last, though, as they left the company shortly after Destination X in 2011.
 According to The Young Bucks, along with compensation issues, the decision to leave TNA was largely due to creative differences.
 From the standstill angle with Tara to the company’s lack of focus toward the X-Division, they deemed it best to develop themselves in other areas, becoming bigger stars and making more money in the process.
 Their time in TNA wasn’t entirely negative, though, as they became friends with a young Japanese talent that would help open more doors for them.
 Wrestling fans will know this talent as Kazuchika Okada.